Reopening the Hole Argument: Introduction

 From a modern point of view the energy-momentum tensor is a red herring in the argument,\footnote{Continuing footnote \ref{EMach1}: Janssen (2007), footnote 98, notes that Einstein formulated his requirement that the matter distribution fully determines the metric only in 1917; in 1913 Einstein still thought of Mach's principle in the light of the relativity of inertia.
 Furthermore, Einstein (1914) explicitly introduced the final version of the hole argument in terms of a conflict between general covariance and the ``law of causality'' (``\emph{Kausalgesetz}''), which was contemporary parlance for determinism.
 In sum, it seems safe to say, with Janssen (2007), that the `worries about determinism and causality that are behind Einstein's hole argument have strong Machian overtones.'
 See Norton (1993) for Einstein's general struggle with general covariance, and its aftermath. } which may just as well be carried out \emph{in vacuo}, as will be done from now on; this also strengthens my subsequent reformulation of the argument, since the theorem on which this is based is less well developed in the presence of matter.

-Earman \& Norton (1987) famously revived the \HA.
-Streamlining: \begin{enumerate} \item Although $(M,g)$ and $(M,\psi^*g)$ are different spacetimes (unless of course $\psi$ is an isometry of $(M,g)$, i.e.\ $\psi^*g=g$), physicists---usually tacitly---circumvent this alleged lack of determinism of \GR\ by simply ``identifying'' the two, i.e.\ by claiming that $(M,g)$ and $(M,\psi^*g)$ represent ``the same physical situation''. \item In this practice they are encouraged by the trivial observation that $(M,g)$ and $(M,\psi^*g)$ are \emph{isometric}; indeed, the pertinent isometry is none other than $\ps$.\footnote{We say that $(M',g')\stackrel{\psi}{\raw}(M,g)$, where $\psi:M'\raw M$ is a diffeomorphism, is an \emph{isometry} iff $g'=\psi^*g$ (in particular, following e.g.\ Hawking \& Ellis, 1973, we always take an isometry to be a diffeomorphism).
-Now simply take $M'=M$ and $g'=\ps^*g$.
-See Weatherall (2018) and Halvorson \& Manchak (2022) for the meaning of this for \GR\ and for what the alternatives could (not) be. } \item \emph{However}---and this is their key point---this spells doom for spacetime substantivalists (like Newton), who (allegedly) should be worried that if in order to save determinism, $x\in M$, carrying the metric $\psi^*g(x)$, must be identified with $\psi(x)\in M$, carrying the same metric, then points have lost their ``this-ness'': they cannot be identified \emph{as such}, but only as carriers of metric information. \end{enumerate} Apart from its primary bearing on spacetime substantivalism and determinism, the \HA\ also has implications for the general philosophy of science (see \S\ref{vF}).
-But all of this is pointless if the argument is void, as claimed by Weatherall (2018) and his followers (Fletcher, 2020; Bradley \& Weatherall, 2021; Halvorson \& Manchak, 2022), against critics including e.g.\ Arledge \& Rynasiewicz (2019), Roberts (2020), Pooley \& Read (2021), and Gomes (2021).
-My goal is not to decide who is right or wrong, but, in the light of the indisputable fact that all arguments so far have turned out to be controversial, to present a version of the \HA\ that should be \emph{un}controversial, while leading to exactly the same philosophical issues.
+Earman and Norton (1987), then, revived the \HA, as follows:\footnote{This (as well as Weatherall's critique) relies on a precise understanding of the notion of an \emph{isometry} between spacetimes $(M',g')$ and $(M,g)$: this is a diffeomorphism $\psi:M'\raw M$ for which $g'=\psi^*g$, or, equivalently, $g=\psi_*g'$, where $\psi_*=(\ps\inv)^*$.
+In particular, following e.g.\ Hawking and Ellis (1973), we always take an isometry to be a diffeomorphism.} \begin{enumerate} \item Although, in the case considered by Einstein, $(M,\psi^*g)$ and $(M,g)$ are mathematically speaking different spacetimes (unless $\psi^*g=g$, in which case the \HA\ is void), physicists---usually tacitly---circumvent this alleged lack of determinism of \GR\ by simply ``identifying'' the two, i.e.\ by claiming that $(M,\psi^*g)$ and $(M,g)$ represent ``the same physical situation''. \item In this practice they are encouraged by the observation that $(M,\psi^*g)$ and $(M,g)$ are \emph{isometric}; trivially, the pertinent isometry is $\ps$, and so the conclusion would be that isometric spacetimes represent the same physical situation. \item \emph{However}---and this is their key point---this spells doom for spacetime substantivalists (like Newton), who (allegedly) should be worried that if in order to save determinism, $x\in M$, carrying the metric $\psi^*g(x)$, must be identified with $\psi(x)\in M$, carrying the same metric, then points have lost their ``this-ness'': they cannot be identified \emph{as such}, but only as carriers of metric information. \item Thus one seems forced to choose between determinism and substantivalism. \end{enumerate} For the purpose of this paper, it is sufficient (and considerably easier) to replace the concept of substantivalism with what Gomes and Butterfield (2023a) call \emph{Distinct}:\footnote{Gomes and Butterfield (2023a) argue that Earman and Norton (1987) assumed the implication \emph{Substantivalism $\Raw$ Distinct}, which later literature questioned via attempts at ``sophistication''.}